abhinab44/Graduate-Admission-Prediction/README.md

 ## Key Findings

-- **CGPA** is the single strongest predictor of admission probability — agreed upon by both Linear Regression coefficients and Random Forest feature importances.
+- **CGPA** is the single strongest predictor of admission probability (correlation = 0.87) — agreed upon by both Linear Regression coefficients and Random Forest feature importances (Gini ≈ 0.72).
+- **GRE Score** and **TOEFL Score** are the second and third most correlated features (0.80 and 0.79 respectively), but contribute far less than CGPA in tree-based models.
-- **Linear Regression and Ridge** perform nearly identically, confirming that the relationship between features and admission chance is largely linear.
+- **Linear Regression and Ridge** perform nearly identically (R² of 0.8212 vs 0.8129), confirming the relationship between features and admission chance is largely linear.
-- **Random Forest** captures non-linear interactions but doesn't dramatically outperform linear models — suggesting diminishing returns from complexity on this dataset.
+- **Random Forest** captures non-linear interactions (R² = 0.8081) but does not dramatically outperform linear models — suggesting diminishing returns from complexity on this dataset.
-- **SVR (RBF)** performs worst in this configuration, likely due to suboptimal default hyperparameters (no grid search applied).
+- **SVR (RBF)** performs worst in this configuration (R² = 0.7496), likely due to suboptimal default hyperparameters (no grid search applied).
-- **Residuals are centered around zero** with no systematic bias — the model does not consistently over- or under-predict.
+- **Residuals are centered around zero** (mean = −0.0123) with no systematic bias — the model does not consistently over- or under-predict.
-- **Correct scaling protocol** (MinMaxScaler fit only on training data, then transform both splits) prevents data leakage — a common mistake in many public implementations of this dataset.
+- **Correct scaling protocol** (MinMaxScaler fit only on training data, then applied to both splits) prevents data leakage — a common mistake in many public implementations of this dataset.
+- High inter-feature correlations exist (e.g., GRE ↔ TOEFL = 0.84, GRE ↔ CGPA = 0.83), indicating multicollinearity — which Ridge regression is specifically designed to handle, though it confers minimal benefit here.

 ---